strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/server-default-log-level.md

 ---
-title: Server log level is `info`
+title: Server log level is `http`
-description: Strapi 5 allows users greater control over the level of detail in of their server logs
+description: The default log level of the middleware logger in Strapi 5 is 'http'.
 displayed_sidebar: devDocsMigrationV5Sidebar
 tags:
  - breaking changes